rahullym/restq/SUPABASE_SETUP.md

 DATABASE_URL="postgresql://postgres:[YOUR-PASSWORD]@db.xxxxx.supabase.co:5432/postgres"
 ```

-### For Render Deployment
+### For Production Deployment (AWS Amplify or Vercel)

-1. Go to Render Dashboard → Your Web Service → Environment
+1. Go to your deployment platform's environment variables settings
 2. Add `DATABASE_URL` with your Supabase connection string
 3. Make sure to use the **direct connection** (port 5432) for Prisma